johnkorzhuk/ConsolidateYT/README.md

 # ConsolidateYT

-An app that pulls data from spotify / soundcloud / youtube and consolidates it into one youtube playlist
+An app that pulls data from spotify or youtube and consolidates it into one youtube playlist

 ### API Todos